EleutherAI/info/README.md

 A: Yes!
 The process for adding a new dataset to the collection is outlined in the [repo](https://github.com/EleutherAI/The-Pile).
 All contributions intended for v2 will go to the `version2` branch.

+Q: *Have you considered adding Discord logs?*

+A: Yes.
+We decided against it, as there are good privacy reasons Discord users may not expect or want their conversations unwittingly added to a public dataset like this.
+Collecting such dataset would most likely also violate [Discord's ToS](https://discord.com/terms).
+In general, more trouble than they're worth.

 Q: *Can I make my own version of the Pile™?*

 A: Of course!
-For just this reason, all of the components are reproducible.
+For just this reason, all of the components and the Pile creation process are reproducible.
 Look for a repo labeled as `pile-[COMPONENT]` or `pile_[COMPONENT]` if you want to reproduce a component.
-We also may provide links to pre-processed components to allow you to mix, match, and re-sample to derive your own datasets.
+[This repo](https://github.com/EleutherAI/The-Pile) is where you should go if you want to build your own pile out of the same base datasets.
+We may also provide links to pre-processed components to allow you to mix, match, and re-sample to derive your own.

 ### The Radioactive Lab